CIO 2020 Predictions: 10 disruptive predictions in an overhyped world!

 By 2025, the CEO, CIO, and CXO partnership team must exploit the digital power of enterprise innovation with disruptive technologies, especially AI and ML technology.

-Here are 10 key disruptive technology predictions for 2020 CIO strategic planning!
+Here are ten critical disruptive technology predictions for 2020 CIO strategic planning!

-CEO / CIO / CXO partnership teams need to plan and wait for the right maturity on new technology and execute just in time to prevent enterprise program failures and wasted money and resources.
+CEO / CIO / CXO partnership teams need to plan and wait for the proper maturity of new technology and execute just in time to prevent enterprise program failures and wasted money and resources.
 CIOs will face a challenging time over the next five years with disruptive technology planning and timing.

 Adapt wisely or die before 2025.
 Enterprises must be able to dynamically change their business strategies, operating processes, technical algorithms, and supporting platforms.
 And they need to execute it, not just prepare to do it.